Error exponents of quantum state discrimination with composite correlated hypotheses: Preliminaries

 \subsection{Notations}

 Throughout this work, we adopt the following notational conventions.
 Finite-dimensional Hilbert spaces are denoted by $\cH$, with $|\cH|$ indicating their dimension.
 The set of all linear operators on $\cH$ is denoted by $\sL(\cH)$, while $\HERM(\cH)$ and $\HERM_{\pl}(\cH)$ denote the sets of Hermitian and positive semidefinite operators on $\cH$, respectively.
 The set of density operators (i.e., positive semidefinite operators with unit trace) on $\cH$ is denoted by $\density(\cH)$.
 Calligraphic letters such as $\sA$, $\sB$, and $\sC$ are used to represent sets of linear operators.
 Unless otherwise specified, all logarithms are taken to base two and denoted by $\log(x)$.
+The positive semidefinite ordering is written as $X \geq Y$ if and only if $X - Y \geq 0$.
+The absolute value of an operator $X$ is defined as $|X|:= (X^\dagger X)^{1/2}$.
+For a Hermitian operator $X$ with spectral decomposition $X = \sum_i x_i E_i$, the projection onto the non-negative eigenspaces is denoted by $\{X \geq 0\} := \sum_{x_i \geq 0} E_i$.
+Similarly, $\{X > 0\} := \sum_{x_i > 0} E_i$.